Float Fishing In Ontario – When, Where And How

 Trotting – Trotting your float is what they call it when you hold your float back slightly to allow your bait to go ahead of your float.

-If done right trotting can greatly increase your catch.
-The problem is most anglers have no idea why this works and most anglers do it poorly and it’s a big reason why most anglers don’t catch many steelhead.
+The problem is most anglers have no idea why this works and most anglers do it poorly, which is a big reason why most anglers don’t catch many steelhead.

 Float Fishing and Centerpin Fishing